Tartan-AUV/tauv-mono/README.md

 sudo make deps # run the Makefile, this might take 5 to 10 minutes
 ```

+If you run into permission errors on the last step, see which file is giving the error.
+Give it the correct permissions with the `chmod` command.
+For example, `sudo chmod 777 filename` will give the current user read, write, and execute permissions for `filename`.

 ## Darknet installation
 To use darknet in sim, you will need to [build it from source](https://github.com/leggedrobotics/darknet_ros).
 ```bash